When it comes to sweet snacks, I’m a Gushers™ girl.

 Well, slice and roll.

-These are ideal for lunchboxes and certainly a favorite among little ones, but no one said this recipe has to be eaten only by kids.
+These are ideal for lunchboxes and snack packs, and certainly a favorite among little ones, but no one said this recipe has to be eaten only by kids.
 If I’m not working from home where I have the advantage of chomping into a freshly sliced mango that I chilled in the fridge, these make a killer snack backup.

 Or snack-up, if you will.
 And believe me, you will.Print

 Level up your homemade snack game with these oven-dried mango-strawberry fruit rolls.
 They’re as lovely and vibrant as they are tasty.

 - 1 large ripe mango, peeled and chopped (about 2 cups)

 - 6 ounces fresh strawberries, hulled and stemmed

 - 2 tablespoons granulated sugar (or sub honey or agave syrup)

 - Preheat the oven to its lowest setting, preferably somewhere between 150 and 170°F. Line a rimmed half baking sheet (18 by 13 inches) with a silicone mat or parchment paper.

 - In a food processor, pulse the mango until it’s smooth and then transfer the puree to a bowl.
 Add the strawberries, vanilla, and sugar to the food processor, and blend until liquefied.